Rahmon/wpdocker/README.md

 sudo lsof -i -P | grep :3306
 ```

-If you see a process that is using that port, that process should be stopped before you attempt to start or create any new environments with wp-docker.
+If you see a process that is using that port, that process should be stopped before you attempt to start or create any new environments with wpdocker.

 If you installed `mysqld` via Homebrew, you need to stop the process via Homebrew: